This page last updated: 26 April 2011

 Before you get your pass you will need to ensure that you are accompanied by a pass-holder whenever you leave the office.
 This is a bit of a pain, but not as much as being escorted out of the building and having to call your MP to let you back in.
 That’s not a good start to your first week!

 Security clearance can take a long time.
 As soon as you are offered a job in parliament it is advisable to get hold of an application form and get it signed and submitted by your MP.
-Your predecessor or MP will easily be able to get you one of these from the Pass Administration Office (1 Canon Row); alternatively ring x5920 and you can download one from: http://intranet.parliament.uk/access-security/passes.
+Your predecessor or MP will easily be able to get you one of these from the Pass Administration Office (1 Canon Row or Black Rod’s Garden Pass Office); alternatively ring x5920 (or x4760 for Black Rod’s Garden).
+You can also download one from: http://intranet.parliament.uk/access-security/passes.
 This is the first of several links to the intranet which will only work once your account is established – see Day One below.

 Your MP’s office will be notified when clearance is granted.